Interested in becoming a physical therapist?

 Information about tuition and fees may be accessed through the Bursar's Office.
 The information below is only an estimate based on the Summer 2014 fees.

 The figures in the table above do not represent total cost for attending program; it does not include the cost of textbooks, materials, housing, etc. Tuition and fees can change each year and thus the total cost for the program can change.

 Application Period: July 1, 2015 to October 1, 2015 using PTCAS

 Early Decision Applications: Please be sure to read the Early Decision information on the PTCAS website.
 You must indicate that you are applying Early Decision if you apply prior to the August 15 deadline.
 If you do not indicate you are applying Early Decision, your application will not be reviewed as an Early Decision application.

 - Early decision application deadline: August 15

 - File reviews of completed/qualifying applications: 3rd and 4th weeks of August

-- Notification of applicants and invitation for interview: around September 5
+- Notification of applicants and invitation for interview: first week of September

 - Applicant interviews: 2nd week of September